-Apache Spark is a general-purpose graph execution engine for Hadoop that allows users to analyze large data sets with very high performance.
-One common use case for Spark is executing MapReduce-style graphs, achieving high performance batch processing in Hadoop.
-In addition to batch processing, Spark brings some new features and benefits:
+Apache Spark is a general-purpose graph execution engine that allows users to analyze large data sets with very high performance.
+One common use case for Spark is executing streaming analytics.
+In addition, Spark brings ease of development to distributed processing.
+Key features include:

 - Generalized Workflows: In contrast to MapReduce, where all jobs were expressed in rigid map and reduce semantics, Spark jobs can describe arbitrary workflows with one, two, or many stages of processing.
 More details on this below.